Be in full integrity and feel worthy of respect.

 Location: Major Aventurine deposits are located in Brazil, India, and Russia.
 Additional deposits are in Austria, Chile, Spain, Tanzania, and Zimbabwe.

 Mineral Family: Green Aventurine is a type of Quartz, which is in turn a Silicate mineral.
 Silicate minerals form the largest family of minerals, including more than 25% of all known minerals and 40% of all common minerals.
 In addition to being a major part of the Earth’s crust, Silicate minerals have also been found on the moon and in meteorites.
 Silicates are minerals which contain the elements Silicon (a light gray shiny metal) and Oxygen (a colorless gas).
 Together, these two elements form a tetrahedron – a shape similar to a pyramid – with a Silicon atom in the center and Oxygen atoms at each of the four corners.
 These tetrahedra connect with other chemical structures, in six different ways, to form various minerals and rocks.
 There are six main groups of Silicate minerals, and these main groups are further subdivided into secondary subdivisions, such as Quartz and Feldspar.
 Quartz is a large mineral family in its own right, and has two main subdivisions, macrocrystalline (crystals that are large enough to be seen by the naked eye, for example, Amethyst) and microcrystalline (crystals so small they can only be seen through a microscope, for example, Agate).
 Aventurine is one of these macrocrystalline Quartzes.
-It is most commonly green, but may also be blue, pink, red, white, or yellow.
+It is most commonly green, but may also be blue, orange, pink, red, white, or yellow.